-Chicago song leader extraordinaire Mark Dvorak headlines a full night of songs, community singing and stories surrounding the life of folk music icon, Pete Seeger (1919 – 2014).
-More performers and song leaders TBA.
+Join Chicago song leader extraordinaire Mark Dvorak and special guest Roger Brown for a full night of songs, community singing and stories surrounding the life of folk music icon, Pete Seeger (1919 – 2014).
 Lyric sheets provided.
+Come early for a special warm-up with Mark Dvorak from 6-7 pm.

 Detroit-area quartet, Finvarra’s Wren, will present a set of Irish songs and tunes, followed by a Pub Sing, led by song leader Sally Potter.
 Lyric sheets provided.
 Crafts beer available, refreshments provided.